bdtoolbox-org/bdtoolbox-org.github.io/about.markdown

 ---

 ## **Brain Dynamics Toolbox**
-The current release is **Version 2021a**.
-This version fixes a race condition in Matlab R2020b&mdash;R2021a and is recommended for all users.
+**Version 2021a** is the latest release.
+It fixes a race condition in Matlab R2020b&mdash;R2021a and is recommended for all users.

 ## **Installation Requirements**

-The Brain Dynamics Toolbox requires **MATLAB R2020a** or newer.
+ **MATLAB R2020a** or newer is required to run the Brain Dynamics Toolbox (version 2021a).
+A basic installation of Matlab is sufficient.
+No proprietary toolboxes are required.
+Octave is not supported.

 ## **Official Handbook**
 The [Handbook for the Brain Dynamics Toolbox](https://www.amazon.com/dp/0645066915) is the official software manual.